Palmero96/Mars-or-Die/README.md

         phase of the game, is managed by the class Coordinator, which will handle all the different phases and when to switch from one to the next one.
    - Also there's music ( Star Wars score of course)

+June 20th 2017
+   - There is a Pause phase available pressing 'p' at any given moment
+   - Textures applyed to planets and sun
+   - More code stuff